LaurenceTaylor/CV/README.md

 ### Learning Quickly and Independently

 One of Makers' mottos is 'learning how to learn', and they provide students with the tools and concepts to do so.
 In week 5 we were tasked with learning the basics of JavaScript within one week, then producing a [bowling scorecard app](https://github.com/LaurenceTaylor/bowling-challenge) on the weekend.
-This experience built my confidence, and for the [final project](https://github.com/LaurenceTaylor/deep_root) my team and I challenged ourselves to learn something completely new by creating a hardware product.
+This experience built my confidence, and for the [final project](https://github.com/LaurenceTaylor/deep_root) my team and I challenged ourselves to learn something completely new by creating a hardware product with a Python backend.

 In my previous role I learned a suite of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as SQL and the entirely unfamiliar field that was fraud prevention.
-I am pleased to say I became the top performer in terms of targets within three months.
+I became one of the top performers in terms of targets within a few months.

 ### Communication and Collaboration

 At Makers students either pair every day or work on group projects.
-This requires regular communication, collaboration, and code reviews.
+This requires continuous communication, collaboration, and code review.
 When we were learning about single-page apps and APIs in JavaScript my team and I managed to produce and deploy a simple [notes app](https://github.com/LaurenceTaylor/notes_js) within a few days.
 This was enabled by frequent knowledge sharing and mobbing, and it was really enjoyable to make breakthroughs in the project together.
-Working on larger group projects such as [Acebook Spacebook](https://github.com/LaurenceTaylor/acebook-spacebook) and [MakersBnB](https://github.com/LaurenceTaylor/MakersAirBnB-) would have been impossible without regular code reviews and good git collaboration.
+Working on larger group projects such as [Acebook Spacebook](https://github.com/LaurenceTaylor/acebook-spacebook) and [MakersBnB](https://github.com/LaurenceTaylor/MakersAirBnB-) would have been impossible without regular stand-ups/ retros, reviews and good git collaboration.

 ### Test-Driven Development